 - Analyse how the target audience can be impacted

 - Create strategies and processes for countering information

 - Learn proven techniques for proactive communication.

 Get in contact

-Learn more about how 4C Strategies can support your organization countering disinformation.
+Learn more about how 4C Strategies can support your organisation countering disinformation.

 “Too often, people assume they have to engage with antagonists, but that’s just playing into their hands”, continues Maria Pålsson.
 “Reasoning with an antagonist, is a great way to lose at information warfare.
 A rule of thumb is to stick to your strategic narratives, always.
 When you know your target groups and what’s at stake for them, you can reassure them that you are the trusted source for information.”